Skip to main content

 • 5 Stocks Swing accounts

-Maximum total Swing accounts: 10
+Maximum total Swing accounts: 10 (counted against the 10-per-asset-class cap).

-Real Prop Account Limits
+Real Prop account limits

 • Up to 3 Futures Real Prop accounts

-• 1 Stocks Real Prop account
+• Up to 1 Stocks Real Prop account

-Real Prop payouts are processed monthly.
+• Real Prop payouts are processed monthly.

-Fees and Commissions
+Fees and commissions

+There are no ongoing subscription or platform fees after purchasing an account.
+Standard trading commissions may apply depending on the instrument traded.
 These are normal exchange or broker execution fees and are not additional firm charges.

 Did this answer your question?